-Data-driven techniques, tools, and risk-aware practices to estimate software development costs, build defensible budgets, and reduce costly surprises.
+Data-driven methods, tools, and risk-aware contingency to estimate software development costs, build defensible budgets, and reduce surprises.

 ← Back to blog